-For ecclesiastical Institutions the third mission takes on an even more important role, as it is closely connected to the "missionary transformation of a Church that "goes forth""18, entering into dialogue with a society characterised by increasingly complex dynamics, as highlighted in the Foreword to Veritatis gaudium: "we are not living an epoch of change so much as an epochal change"19, marked by a general "social and environmental"20 and "human crisis"21, in which each day we can see more "signs that things are now reaching a breaking point, due to the rapid pace of change and degradation; these are evident in large-scale natural disasters as well as social and even financial crises"22.
-There is, without doubt, "a need to change "models of global development"" and "redefin[e] our notion of progress"23: "The problem is that we still lack the culture needed to confront this crisis.
-We lack leadership capable of striking out on new paths"24.
-From the point of view of academic education and scientific investigation, this mammoth and urgent task demands a significant and common commitment to a radical change of paradigm or - it could be said - "a bold cultural revolution"25.
+For ecclesiastical Institutions the third mission takes on an even more important role, as it is closely connected to the "missionary transformation of a Church that "goes forth"" entering into dialogue with a society characterised by increasingly complex dynamics, as highlighted in the Foreword to Veritatis gaudium: "we are not living an epoch of change so much as an epochal change" narked by a general "social and environmental" and "human crisis" in which each day we can see more "signs that things are now reaching a breaking point, due to the rapid pace of change and degradation; these are evident in large-scale natural disasters as well as social and even financial crises" There is, without doubt, "a need to change "models of global development" and "redefin[e] our notion of progress" (The problem is that we still lack the culture needed to confront this crisis.
+We lack leadership capable of striking out on new paths" From the point of view of academic education and scientific investigation, this mammoth and urgent task demands a significant and common commitment to a radical change of paradigm or - it could be said - "a bold cultural revolution" described by the course of paradigm or - it could be said - "a bold cultural revolution".